Inside: I like myself. Liking who we are requires a one-time choice and daily practice. Here are some ways to practice.

 Choosing to like who we are right now – in the thick of our doubts or desiring change, the questioning, crisis, or daily struggle – is important.
 I’d argue it’s essential for wholeness and happiness.

 There is freedom here.
-A life of purpose, health and joy is dependent upon this.
+A life of purpose, health and joy are dependent upon this.

 We can’t pour out if we don’t pour in and it’s hard to fully love others if we don’t love ourselves first.
 As we offer ourselves compassion and acceptance, as we become gentler with ourselves, this spills out into all our relationships and interactions.

 We can choose to like ourselves right now – while we are in progress – and then we practice daily, hourly.
 We can decide to treat ourselves kindly, to speak life to ourselves and treat ourselves like we matter, in the middle of the storm or the humdrum of life.

 It’s a lie that you’ll finally like yourself when you lose weight, break that addiction, find your dream job, own nicer clothes, when everyone else approves of you, or you finally get your s**t together.
 If you move or get a new job or find a new boyfriend, you bring the old you into your new circumstances.

 You can stop deferring happiness and choose to be happy now.
 You can choose to like yourself now, though this may feel like it requires great bravery.

 You can be growth-minded and want to heal and stretch and become the healthiest version of yourself and still appreciate yourself right now.
 Each purposeful step of the way.